 You can download the Iowa Counseling Licensure application from the following Iowa Board webpage.

-The Iowa Board will review your application.
-Once approved, the Iowa Board of Behavioral Sciences will contact you about taking the National Counselor Examination of NBCC, the National Clinical Mental Health Counselor Examination, or the Certified Rehabilitation Counselor Examination of the CRCC.
+The Iowa Board is responsible for reviewing your application.
+Once approved, the Iowa Board of Behavioral Sciences may contact you about taking the National Counselor Examination of NBCC, the National Clinical Mental Health Counselor Examination, or the Certified Rehabilitation Counselor Examination of the CRCC.

 You can access more information on the required examination contents, dates, locations and registration and the following NBCC website.